gisgeolab/aqpictures/code/README.md

 ## Description of components

 - **images/**
-  The folder includes captured images from the Milano MeteoGiuliacci webcam that will be used as input for the physical model.
+  The folder includes captured images from the Milano [**MeteoGiuliacci**](https://www.meteogiuliacci.it/meteo-webcam/webcam-milano) webcam, used as input for the physical model.

 - **model input/**
-  The folder includes two datasets.
-ML_DL_input is a ready-to-use dataset that has all the inputs for the ML and DL models included, therefore the user does not need to merge gathered data anymore.
-PM25_MI_Marche_ARPA    contains the closest authoritative PM2.5 measurements for the webcam images that are used as inputs for the physical model.
+  The folder includes two datasets. *ML_DL_input.csv* is a ready-to-use dataset that has all the inputs for the ML and DL models included, therefore the user does not need to merge gathered data anymore. *PM25_MI_Marche_ARPA.csv* contains the closest authoritative PM2.5 measurements for the webcam images that are used as inputs for the physical model.

 - **processing outputs/**
   Outcomes will be saved in this path.